A Clear Guide to Arithmetic, Logical, Relational, and Bitwise Operators

 If relational operators are tools for making judgments, then logical operators are tools for combining those judgments.

-This behavior makes code more efficient, but it also means you need to be careful when the second expression contains a function call or some side effect.
-In other words, logical operators do not just combine conditions, they can also affect which parts of your code actually run.
+But short-circuit evaluation also means you need to be careful when the second expression contains a function call or some side effect.
+If that second part is skipped, the function will not run.
+In other words, logical operators do not just combine conditions.
+They can also affect which parts of your code actually execute.

 Assignment Operators